lainovic/navcat/README.md

 ### Default Tags

-The tool is pre-configured to filter for navigation-related tags:
+The tool is pre-configured to filter for tags:
 - DefaultTomTomNavigation
-- NavigationProcess
+- DistanceAlongRouteCalculator
 - LocationContextProvidingStep
 - NavigationHistoryStep
 - RouteProjectionStep